Peter J. Denning

 eight awards for technical contribution,

-six distinguished service awards,
+seven distinguished service awards,

 - Southern Connecticut Science Fair Grand Award for "Algebraic Computer" (1959) (news clipping)